software-students-fall2022/web-app-exercise-team-18-1/README.md

 As a food truck owner, I want to indicate availability and update my information.

 ## Task boards

 [Taskboard for Sprint 1](https://github.com/orgs/software-students-fall2022/projects/18)

 [Taskboard for Sprint 2](https://github.com/orgs/software-students-fall2022/projects/19)

+## Running the App

+Please use the .env file supplied in our (team-18) team chat on Discord to run the app using the correct mongodb uri.
+You can run the app using `python app.py`.